django/deps/draft/orm-improvements-for-composite-pk.rst

 ======================================

-The first major task of this project is to take the code written as part of GSoC 2013 and sync it with the current state of master.
-The order in which It was implemented two years ago was to implement ``CompositeField`` first and then a refactor of ``ForeignKey`` which is required to make it support ``CompositeField``.
+The first major task of this project is to take the code written as part of GSoC 2013 and compare it aganist master to have Idea of valid part.

+The order in which It was implemented few years ago was to implement ``CompositeField`` first and then a refactor of ``ForeignKey`` which is required to make it support ``CompositeField``.
 This turned out to be inefficient with respect to the development process, because some parts of